sorein-mio/zenn-archive/README.md

 # zenn-archive
 ![](https://github.com/C-Naoki/zenn-archive/actions/workflows/publish.yml/badge.svg)

 This repository is used to manage and publish articles on [Zenn](https://zenn.dev/) and [Qiita](https://qiita.com/).
 Primarily, it's a place to share the code I've created and record what I've learned.
 This serves as a personal archive from which others can also learn.
 You can find my pages on Zenn [here](https://zenn.dev/naoki0103) and on Qiita [here](https://qiita.com/C-Naoki), respectively.
+In addition, I use this [zenn-qiita-sync](https://github.com/C-Naoki/zenn-qiita-sync) to synchronize Qiita articles with Zenn articles.

 ## Directory Structure